vadimtk/clickhouse-rpm/README.md

 # clickhouse-rpm
 Build ClickHouse RPMs

+# Ready-to-use RPMs
+In case you'd like to just get ready RPMs look into [this repo](https://packagecloud.io/Altinity/clickhouse)

+# Build RPMs

 Run `build.sh` on any RHEL 6 or RHEL 7 based distribution and get ClickHouse source and binary RPM packages as an output.

 ```bash